Construction of an informative hierarchical prior for a small sample with the help of historical data and application to electricity load forecasting: Electricity load forecasting

 The \(x^{(2)}\) component allows for day-to-day adjustments of the seasonal behaviour \(x^{(1)}\) through shapes (parameters \(\psi_j\)) that depends on the so-called days' types which are given by a second partition \((\Psi_j)_{j\in\{1,\ldots,d_2\}}\) of the calendar.
 This partition usually separates weekdays from weekends, and bank holidays.
 The differences between two different daytypes are visible on the left part of Figure \ref{fig:illuconso} too.
 For obvious identifiability reasons, the vector \(\psi\) is restricted to the positive quadrant of the \(\|\cdot\|_1\)-unit sphere in \(\R^{d_2}\), that we denote

 The \(x^{(3)}\) component represents the non-linear heating effect that links the electricity load to the temperature \cite[see][for a general presentation of non-linear models]{SeberWild}, with the help of 2 parameters.
-The heating threshold \(u\in\interff{\underline{u}}{\overline{u}}\) corresponds to the temperature above which the heating effect is considered null and is usually estimated to be roughly around 15°C. The heating effect is supposed to be linear for temperatures below the threshold and null for temperatures above.
-The restriction on the support of the threshold \(u\) simply expresses the fact that the threshold is sought within the range of the observed temperatures, i.e. \(u\in\interff{\underline{u}}{\overline{u}}\) with The heating gradient \(\gamma \in \R^*\) where \(\R^* = \R \backslash \{0\}\) represents the intensity of the heating effect, i.e. the slope (assumed to be non-zero) of the linear part that can be observed on the right part of Figure \ref{fig:illuconso}.
+The heating threshold \(u\in\interff{\underline{u}}{\overline{u}}\) corresponds to the temperature above which the heating effect is considered null and is usually estimated to be roughly around 15$^\circ$C. The heating effect is supposed to be linear for temperatures below the threshold and null for temperatures above.
+Note that the threshold is sought within the range of the observed temperatures, i.e. \(u\in\interff{\underline{u}}{\overline{u}}\) with The heating gradient \(\gamma \in \R^*\) where \(\R^* = \R \backslash \{0\}\) represents the intensity of the heating effect, i.e. the slope (assumed to be non-zero) of the linear part that can be observed on the right part of Figure \ref{fig:illuconso}.